 - Subscribed S-NSSAIs for the UE, Mapping of S-NSSAIs associated with the subscribed S-NSSAIs for the UE in the Serving PLMN.

-If this service operation is invoked during PDU Session Establishment procedure, then the following outputs are required:
+If this service operation is invoked by the NSSF of the VPLMN during home-routed roaming PDU Session Establishment procedure, then the following outputs are required:

-- The NRF to be used to select NFs/services within the selected Network Slice instance.
+- The hNRF to be used to select NFs/services within the HPLMN.

 Outputs, conditional Optional: